 Oil and fluids

 Vehicle fluids will need to be regularly checked.
 It’s generally recommended to change a vehicle’s oil every three months and regularly check oil levels.
 Also, periodically check the radiator’s coolant levels – it may need to be flushed and refilled.
 If you find a bright green fluid under the vehicle, it could mean the radiator is leaking.
-Click here to learn how to decode other spills under a vehicle.
+To learn more about common vehicle leaks, read our blog post on how to identify what's leaking from your vehicle.

 Also, check fluid hoses to ensure they are secured for signs of wear-and-tear.